Don't let your credit rating hold you back. Find a bad credit personal loan that's right for you.

 - All fees and charges must not be more than 48% p.a.

 How do I know if I have bad credit?

-Generally larger lenders, such as banks, will not approve a loan for you if you have bad credit.
 Although the definition of "bad credit" differs between each lender, bankruptcy, defaults and part nine debt agreements are generally all red flags to lenders and generally will put you in the bad credit category.

 However, your credit file also holds other important financial information which may look bad to prospective lenders.
 This includes late bill payments, late loan repayments, multiple credit applications or exceeding credit card limits.
 Excessive credit applications in a short space of time can also put you in the bad credit category, if only for a short space of time.
 There are varying levels of how bad your credit file can look to lenders, so be sure to check and compare the application criteria for personal loans to see if you may be eligible.

 Talking to lenders is also a good idea – you may be surprised at how flexible they can be.